 Your burner pans

 You know the metal bowl underneath the coil stove burners that catch water and crumbs while you’re cooking?
 Those are burner pans.
-Keeping your burner pans is crucial and so easy.
+Keeping your burner pans clean is crucial and so easy.
 Those pans are not meant just to catch whatever is overflowing your pots; they’re supposed to be a reflective surface!
 That surface reflects heat up to the cookware and helps your stove work more efficiently.